wazuh/wazuh-documentation/source/user-manual/wazuh-dashboard/troubleshooting.rst

       # service wazuh-manager status

-If the Wazuh API is running, try to fetch data using the CLI from the Kibana server:
+If the Wazuh API is running, try to fetch data using the CLI from the Wazuh dashboard server:

 .. code-block:: console